Dreaming of a Good Night’s Sleep? These 8 Mattress-Buying Tips Will Help

 Memory Foam Mattress

-Despite its comfort level and the amount of hype surrounding memory-foam mattresses, Springer put this type of mattress at the bottom of the list.
-“If you have a bad back,” he says, “you don’t want it ‘memorizing’ your bad spine.”
+Despite its comfort level and the amount of hype surrounding memory-foam mattresses, Springer put this type of mattress at the bottom of his list.
+“If you have a bad back,” he said, “you don’t want it ‘memorizing’ your bad spine.”

 The longevity of a memory-foam mattress depends largely on its density.
 A mattress with a higher density will last longer, while a lower-density foam will break down and become uncomfortable more quickly.
 A longer-lasting memory foam will have a density somewhere around 3.5 to four pounds per cubic foot, but will also be more expensive.

-While a high density will help determine the mattress’ life span, it’s the ILD (or the indentation load deflection) that will determine its firmness.
+While a high density will help determine the mattress’ life span, it’s the ILD (indentation load deflection) that will determine its firmness.
 A higher ILD will mean a firmer mattress, while a lower ILD means a softer one.

 With most memory-foam mattresses, the ILD will start low on the top layer and get higher the farther down you go.
 The mattress’ overall ILD is a combination of all the layers.

-Memory foam also retains heat pretty well (and not in a good way), so if you’re a hot sleeper, you should look for a gel-infused foam.
+Memory foam also retains heat pretty, so if you’re a hot sleeper, you should look for a gel-infused foam.
 The gel helps move and trap the heat away from your body, allowing for a cooler night’s sleep — but again, this usually means a more expensive mattress.

 Here are some tips to keep in mind as you shop.

 If you’re planning to order a “bed-in-a-box,” you’ll have to shop online regardless.
-But even if you know you’ll be going into a mattress store to make the purchase, take some time to shop around online first.
+But even if you will be goinginto a mattress store to make the purchase, take some time to shop around online first.

 Salespeople may try to talk you into a more expensive model, so you should have a good idea of what you’re looking for and what you can buy within your budget before you head into a store.